The WNC Desk · North Carolina

 Three bills, moving together in one July week: longer court-ordered treatment, a statewide camping ban, and a repeal of local parking rules.

 In one week this summer, North Carolina's legislature moved to change how the state treats people who are homeless or in mental-health crisis.
 Three bills moved together, and they point the same way: more court-ordered treatment, a tougher rule on sleeping outside, and a lighter hand on the zoning that keeps housing scarce.
-Governor Stein signed two into law on July 6.
-The third sits on his desk.
+Governor Stein signed two into law on July 6 and vetoed the third on July 8.
 None of them arrives with much new money.

 The three bills